 The c-treeACE Server Administrator has the following areas of responsibility, each of which could be divided among several people:

 Someone, not necessarily the Administrator, must physically load the c-treeACE Server software onto the computing environment.
 Once completed, installation issues usually are no longer a concern unless the c-treeACE Server needs to be re-installed, for example, to install a new version.
-See c-treeACE Server Installation for details.
+See Server Quick Start for details.

 2. Operating the c-treeACE Server

-Starting and stopping the c-treeACE Server: Any user can start the c-treeACE Server by running the executable module, ctreesql (or ctsrvr for versions of c-treeACE that don’t offer SQL support), as any other program in the environment.
-See Operating the c-treeACE Server for details.
+Starting and stopping the c-treeACE Server: Any user can start the c-treeACE Server by running the executable module, ctreesql (or ctsrvr for non-SQL versions), as any other program in the environment.
+See c-treeACE Server Operation for details.

 3. Controlling access to the c-treeACE Server